Projects

 REPLica is a tool that instruments Coq’s interaction model in order to collect fine-grained data on proof developments, as well as a user-study initiative which used the REPLica tool to collect data over the span of a month from a group of intermediate through expert proof engineers.
 REPLica is free and open source (as well as data), published at CPP 2020 as REPLica: REPL Instrumentation for Coq Analysis.

 Scooter & Sidecar is a new tool for secure database migrations that respect data access policies.
 The project consists of several languages, for specifying data access policies, specifying migration actions, and maniuplating database values.
 It also includes tooling for interacting with those languages, automatically enforcing the policies at runtime, running the migrations over existing database, and statically checking that the migrations do not leak data unintentionally.
-Caravan is an ongoing work in collaboration with John Renner (UCSD), Fraser Brown (Stanford), and Deian Stefan (UCSD).
+Caravan is work in collaboration with John Renner (UCSD), Fraser Brown (Stanford), and Deian Stefan (UCSD).

 Herbgrind is a debugging tool to help developers find the root cause of floating-point inaccuracy in large numerical software.
 It runs directly on program binaries, and produces reports about inaccuracies found that affect program outputs.
 Herbgrind is free and open source software, published at PLDI 2018 as Finding Root Causes of Floating Point Error.